samuelolushegun/alx-low_level_programming/0x00-hello_world/README.md

-Task 3:compiles a C file and creates an executable name cisfun Task 4: first C progrm writting with puts function Task 5: C program print something with function printf using
+Task 3:compiles a C file and creates an executable name cisfun Task 4: first C progrm writting with puts function Task 5: C program print something with function printf using Task 6: C prog prints th size of various types on the computer it is copiled and run on